Mechanical Turk: Construction

-The interior also contained a pegboard chessboard connected by something like a pantograph to the model's left arm.
+The interior contained a pegboard chessboard connected by something like a pantograph to the model's left arm.
 The metal pointer on the pantograph moved over the interior chessboard and would simultaneously move the arm of the Turk over the chessboard on the cabinet.
 The range of motion allowed the operator to move the Turk's arm up and down, while turning the lever would open and close the Turk's hand, allowing it to grasp the pieces on the board.
 The board and mechanism were visible to the operator by candlelight.
 Other parts of the machinery made a clockwork sound when the Turk made a move, further adding to the machinery illusion; and the Turk could make various facial expressions.
 A voice box was added following the Turk's acquisition by Mälzel, allowing the machine to say "Échec!"
 (French for "Check!") during games.

 The operator inside the machine had tools to assist in communicating with the presenter.
 Two brass discs equipped with numbers were positioned opposite each other on the inside and outside of the cabinet.
 A rod rotated the discs to a desired number, which acted as a code between the two.